Championship transfers: Confirmed ins and outs for summer window 2025

 However, the 1994-95 Premier League champions' exile from the top flight will continue for another year, during which Valerien Ismael will lead a full campaign in charge at Ewood Park for the first time.

-The Frenchman has previous when it comes to guiding teams into the top six, having unexpectedly taken Barnsley to the Championship playoffs in the 2020-21 campaign, and he has already bolstered Rovers' midfield ranks in the summer window.
+The Frenchman has previous when it comes to guiding teams into the top six, having unexpectedly taken Barnsley to the Championship playoffs in the 2020-21 campaign, and he has already bolstered Rovers' midfield ranks in the summer window, so an exciting season could be ahead for the club.

 Sidnei Tavares has been Blackburn's biggest acquisition so far, joining for a £2m fee from Portuguese outfit Moreirense, while former KV Kortrijk man Dion de Neve will offer an alternative option out wide following Dilan Markanday's free transfer to Chesterfield.